 The PMKID list contains a PMKID count followed by that number of PMKIDs.
 The size of each PMKID is 16 octets so the length of the PMKID list element is based on the number of PMKIDs included.
 The maximum number of PMKIDs in the list is 15 due to limitations on the size of an element (255 octets).

+The Element ID and Length fields are defined in 8.4.2.1 (General).

+The PMKID count indicates the number of PMKIDs in the Sequence of PMKIDs.

+The Sequence of PMKIDs is one or more PMKIDs (as defined in 11.11.2.3) concatenated together.

 Instruct editor to modify section 11.11.2.1 as indicated: